 What is the job growth for this field?

-The job growth for veterinary technicians is projected to be much higher than average; employment for vet techs is expected to grow 19 percent through 2024.
-By comparison, employment for veterinary assistants is expected to grow by 9 percent, and all other occupations in the U.S. are projected to grow 8 percent over the same time span.
+The job growth for veterinary technicians is projected to be much higher than average; employment for vet techs is expected to grow 16% through 2029.
+Too, employment for veterinary assistants is expected to grow by 16%, while all other occupations in the U.S. are projected to grow 4% over the same time span.

 What kinds of institutions hire veterinary technicians?

-The majority of veterinary technicians work in the veterinary services industry—in fact, 91 percent of them do.
+The majority of veterinary technicians work in the veterinary services industry—in fact, 91% of them do.
 If you focus on a certain specialization during your vet tech program, you might find yourself working somewhere more closely tied to that concentration.